Keeping Your Colors Consistent

 What You Need to Know

-To keep colors consistent across every possible medium, there’s 4 color modes that represent and tweak color across applications:
+To keep colors consistent across every possible medium, there are 4 color modes that represent and tweak color across applications:

 Whether you’re a designer or not, you’ve most likely heard of RGB.
 When colors are displayed on a screen, they are rendered using reds, greens, and blues.
 The screen you’re looking at consists of thousands of pixels, each currently displaying a red, green, or blue color value.
 These three colors are added together in varying amounts to create every other color in the color wheel, making RGB an additive color system.